nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_data_model.rst

 .. ug_matter_data_model_desc_start

-The Data Model layer describes how to separate data into abstract logical blocks that help maintain the application in a comfortable manner.
+The Data Model layer describes the supported remote operations of a Matter node using the concepts of attributes, commands and events, grouped into logical blocks called clusters.
-The layer operates regardless of the business logic, and so for example it is identical for each door lock type of device.
+The clusters included in the Matter specification have well-defined scope and behavior to assure interoperability between Matter nodes developed by different vendors.
+A cluster can be abstract, meaning that it can underlie several device types to reduce the time and cost of introducing new product categories to Matter.

 .. figure:: images/matter_components_DM.svg
    :alt: Data Model layer overview